bcgov/quickstart-openshift/README.md

 Courtesy of the Forestry Suite of Applications Program from the Ministry of Land, Water and Resource Stewardship.

 UPDATE: We are of splitting this offering into a quickstart template and helper functions.
-Please be on the lookup for progress, releases and new features!
+Please be on the lookout for progress, releases and new features!

 ## Getting Started